WyrdHY/Q_Measurement/README.md

     USB0::0x0957::0x1799::MY52011887::0::INSTR','AgInfiniiVision

 ---
+Updated on 2024/8/6
+The MSOS_254_A_fano_V2 can return the parameters of fanoresonance when selected and it will also save a txt file additionally to record the exact fitting parameters.
+Files in this folder, though looks the same as files in the other folders, are actually different and cannot be used interchangeably.

+---
 In general, as long as you have downloaded all of the packages, one should be able to connect the oscilloscope using the default package as long as it is listed below:

 'Driver: tektronix